pocketcalculator/train-or-no-train/README.md

-# Train Detection System
+# Problem & Solution Overview

-A complete AI-powered train detection system combining local machine learning with Azure cloud services for real-time monitoring of railroad tracks.
+This is a solution to address automobile and pedestrian traffic problems created by stopped/parked trains.
+This AI-powered train detection system combines local machine learning and edge device image detection with Azure cloud services for real-time monitoring and alerting of intersections impeded by stopped freight trains.

-## 🎯 Overview
+## 🎯 Technical Overview

 This project provides an end-to-end solution for detecting trains in railroad track images using: